Guidelines, Comments, Suggested Process and Check-Lists

 I stay away from SmartArt, flashy transitions etc..
 I ask myself: “What is the worst that will happen if I don’t use this fancy—and distracting—feature?”
 This keeps me anchored to basics and core message.
 Regarding formatting, I stay with one primary font, and change format (color, size, font) only if it contributes to clarity and brevity.

-Here are two examples of presentation with optimal slides.
+Here are two examples of presentations with optimal slides.
 Notice the slides have only a support role.
 The slides are visual aids: nothing more.

 And here is an example of a superb presentation with NO SLIDES.
 Ken Robinson @ TED.
 Notice how your attention never deviates from the speaker.